The Use of

-Direct mechanical techniques are those which use mechanical impact pressure
+Direct mechanical applications are those which use mechanical impact pressure

 or leverage directly against the mechanical support structure (skeleton) of the

 subject's body.
-The mechanical mode differs from holding and stunning in that
+The mechanical mode differs from holding and Diffused Pressure

 the support structure of the subject's body is the target, not the subject's